Professional edition active

 • Medical treatment if caused by Crohn disease

-Previously, the only effective treatment was fistulotomy or fistulectomy, in which the primary opening and the entire tract are unroofed and converted into a “ditch.”
+Fistulotomy or fistulectomy, in which the primary opening and the entire tract are unroofed and converted into a “ditch,” is sometimes performed.
 Partial division of the sphincters may be necessary.
-Some degree of incontinence may occur if a considerable portion of the sphincteric ring is divided.
+Some degree of incontinence may occur if a considerable portion of the sphincteric ring is divided (1).

-Currently, alternative treatments include advancement flaps, biologic plugs, and fibrin glue instillations into the fistulous tract.
-More recently, the ligation of intersphincteric fistula tract (LIFT) procedure, where the fistula tract is divided between the sphincter muscles, is an alternative more likely to preserve continence.
+Alternative treatments include biologic plugs and fibrin glue instillations into the fistulous tract, but these procedures have low success rates.
+The endorectal advancement flap, a procedure to cover the internal opening of the fistula with a flap of tissue from the rectum, avoids cutting the sphincter muscle and has reasonable healing rates.
+The ligation of intersphincteric fistula tract (LIFT) procedure, in which the fistula tract is divided between the sphincter muscles, is an alternative more likely to preserve continence.

 If diarrhea or Crohn disease is present, fistulotomy is inadvisable because of delayed wound healing and of the potential for fecal incontinence.